-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were

-(by applicant of institution).
-Admitted applicants should include w vait-iisteu stuueiit C1 Total first-time, first-year (freshman) men who applied 749 C1 Total first-time, first-year (freshman) women who applied 671 C1 Total first-time, first-year (freshman) men who were admitted 525 C1 Total first-time, first-year (freshman) women who were admitted 496 C1 Total full-time, first-time, first-year (freshman) men who enrolled 149 C1 Total part-time, first-time, first-year (freshman) men who enrolled • C1 Total full-time, first-time, first-year (freshman) women who enrolled 112 C1 Total part-time, first-time, first-year (freshman) women who enrolled
+C1 Total first-time, first-year (freshman) men who applied 683 C1 Total first-time, first-year (freshman) women who applied 625 C1 Total first-time, first-year (freshman) men who were admitted 433 C1 Total first-time, first-year (freshman) women who were admitted 469 C1 Total full-time, first-time, first-year (freshman) men who enrolled 133 C1 Total part-time, first-time, first-year (freshman) men who enrolled C1 Total full-time, first-time, first-year (freshman) women who enrolled 124

+C1 Total part-time, first-time, first-year (freshman) women who enrolled

-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes INO C2 Do you have a policy of placing students on a waiting list?
-X C2 If yes, please answer the questions below for Fall 2012 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?
+- · · · · · Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2013 admissions: C2 Number of qualified applicants offered a placed on waiting list Number accepting a place on the waiting list

-- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+- Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 - C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?